jckaizen/osTicket-cycles/prerequisties_and_installation/README.md

 <img src="https://github.com/jckaizen/osTicket-cycles/assets/57122203/6e77152d-7afe-45da-b5ad-f4b44bd9b34d" width="40%" alt="All permissions for Everyone"/>
 </p>

-<p>Open HeidiSQL and create a new sesion and put in the root for the username and the password you created for the MySQL install.
+<p>Open HeidiSQL and create a new sesion and put in the "root" for the username and the password you created for the MySQL install.
 Connect to the session.
-Once inside create a new database called "osTicket".</p>
+Once inside, create a new database called "osTicket".</p>

 <p>
 <img src="https://github.com/jckaizen/osTicket-cycles/assets/57122203/0952ecfe-36f6-4a49-b52c-c4da64995e34" width="40%"/>